topfreegames/pitaya-bot/docs/configuration.rst

   * - prometheus.port
     - 9191
     - int
-    - Port which the Prometheus instance is running
+    - Port which the Prometheus instance will run

 Server
 ===========